fablab-bergamo/FabOMatic-backend/README.md

 * This Python 3.10 application runs a MQTT client and a Flask HTTPS application.

+* Articles describing the project are available on FabLab Bergamo website : <https://www.fablabbergamo.it/2024/07/14/fabomatic7/>

 ## Features

 * Web admin portal with user authentication over https